 You can use various media players to watch videos on Windows 10.
 Some of the most popular media players include Windows Media Player, VLC, KMPlayer, Kodi, Media Player Classic, DivX Player, and Winamp.
 The best part about these media players is that they are super easy to install and are easily available.

-3. What can cause videos not playing in Windows 10?
+3. What can cause videos not to play in Windows 10/11?

 - There is corruption in the video.